 - Table scraps for dogs including leafy green veggies such as spinach and kale are excellent for dogs.
 Carrots are really a great additive to your dog’s daily meal.
 Broccoli is another veggie that adds alot of phytochemicals and nutrients that your dog’s body can benefit from. *Spinach and broccoli are high in oxalate and shouldn’t be given to dogs that form calcium oxalate stones.
 Cooked veggies are easier than raw for dogs to digest.
 You can also puree the veggies in your blender for easier digestion as well.

 - Don’t be afraid of fruits such as apples and bananas.
 But again, if your dog forms calcium oxalate stones; you have to take the oxalate content of the fruits into consideration before feeding it to your dog.

-- When it comes to meat tablescraps for dogs; a great leftover would be the salmon filet you were going to toss; providing it doesn’t have a sauce on it.
+- When it comes to meat feeding dogs table scraps; a great leftover would be the salmon filet you were going to toss; providing it doesn’t have a sauce on it.
 Meat that’s been lightly sauteed in olive oil (not too spicy) is another good choice.
 NEVER GIVE BURNT OR BLACKENED MEAT TO YOUR DOG!

 - Never give your dog fried foods.
 Avoid giving anything salty or spicy such as pepperoni.

 - Pasta is o.k. with a tiny bit of olive oil, but no tomato sauce.